-No effort is spared to produce the very best quality crop possible and this approach soon began to convert the sceptics, with the wines attaining worldwide acclaim.
+No effort is spared to produce the very best quality crop possible and this approach soon began to convert the sceptics, with the wine attaining worldwide acclaim.

 In 1996, Christian released a proprietary blend, made from blocks of vines which produce more accessible, earlier maturing wines, exuberant fruit supported by soft tannins.
 This was to become Napanook, a wine created to be enjoyed in its youth.
 Napanook has developed its own trajectory, enjoying an elevated reputation in its own right.
-Both wines have a hugely faithful following - well-deserved.
+This wine has a hugely faithful following - well-deserved.

-Dow del Bules
+Drou del Bules